 - X.org 6.9.0, the X Window environment, with local patches.
 For i386, v3.3 XFree86 servers are also included for additional graphic chipset support.
 Installed with the x.tgz install file sets. - GCC versions 2.95.3 and 3.3.5.
 GNU C Compiler.
 The OpenBSD team has added the Propolice stack protection technology, enabled by default, and used throughout the OpenBSD userland and by default on applications compiled on OpenBSD.
-Installed as part of the comp40.tgz file set. - Perl 5.8.8, with patches and improvements from the OpenBSD team. - Apache 1.3.29 web server.
+Installed as part of the comp41.tgz file set. - Perl 5.8.8, with patches and improvements from the OpenBSD team. - Our improved and secured version of the Apache 1.3 web server.
 The OpenBSD team has added default chrooting, privilege revocation, and other security-related improvements.
-Also includes mod_ssl 2.8.16 and DSO support. - OpenSSL 0.9.7j, with patches and improvements from the OpenBSD team. - Groff 1.15 text processor. - Sendmail 8.13.8 mail server, with libmilter. - BIND 9.3.2-P1 DNS server.
-OpenBSD has implemented many improvements in chroot operation and other securityrelated issues. - Lynx 2.8.5rel.4 text web browser.
-With HTTPS support added, plus patches from the OpenBSD team. - Sudo v1.6.8p9, allowing users to run individual commands as root. - Ncurses 5.2 - KAME IPv6 - Heimdal 0.7.2 with patches - Arla 0.35.7 - OpenSSH 4.4 - Binutils 2.15 with patches - gdb 6.3 with patches
+Also includes mod ssl and DSO support. - OpenSSL 0.9.7j, with patches and improvements from the OpenBSD team. - Groff 1.15 text processor. - Sendmail 8.14.0 mail server, with libmilter. - BIND 9.3.4 DNS server.
+OpenBSD has implemented many improvements in chroot operation and other security-related issues. - Lynx 2.8.5rel.4 text web browser.
+With HTTPS support added, plus patches from the OpenBSD team. - Sudo v1.6.8p9, allowing users to run individual commands as root. - Ncurses 5.2 - KAME IPv6 - Heimdal 0.7.2 with patches - Arla 0.35.7 - Binutils 2.15 with patches - gdb 6.3 with patches - OpenSSH 4.6 - OpenNTPD 4.1 Secure and simple Network Time Protocol implementation - OpenBGPD and OpenOSPFD 4.1 routing applications